zsiddique/traefik-proxmox-provider/README.md

 3. Verify that VMs/containers are in the "running" state
 4. Check that the provider can successfully connect to your Proxmox API
 5. Verify the API token has sufficient permissions
+6. Check the Traefik logs for any errors related to entrypoints or middleware references

 ## Contributing